Kim Nam-joo (actress)

 Kim Nam-joo (born May 10, 1971) is a South Korean actress.
 Kim rose to stardom in the 1990s in television series such as Model, The Boss and Her House.
 After 2001, Kim went into semi-retirement, appearing only in commercials, particularly after she married actor Kim Seung-woo in 2005 and they started a family.
 Then in 2009, she made her comeback with Queen of Housewives, written by Park Ji-eun.
 Housewives was a rating hit, and Kim went on to collaborate with Park on Queen of Reversals (2010) and top-rated series My Husband Got a Family, which established Kim's continuing star status.
 In 2018, Kim received critical acclaim for her role in the series Misty.

+Thanks to the growing popularity of TV dramas that portray the lives of working women in their 30s and 40s, Kim is considered one of the few established Korean actresses in their 30s, 40s and even 50s, reversing an ageist trend that dictated casting for decades.

 Early life

 Kim was born in Seoul, South Korea.
 When she was two years old, her father's business failed, which resulted in the family moving to Pyeongtaek, Gyeonggi Province, where Kim spent her childhood and adolescence.
 After graduating from high school, she enrolled as a Dance major at Suwon Women's College.
 When she was a sophomore, Kim joined the Miss Korea pageant, and the experience led her to quit school to pursue modeling in September 1992.